IOdissey/apriltag/README.md

 # About
-It is fork from [AprilRobotics/apriltag](https://github.com/AprilRobotics/apriltag) for easily used on windows.
+This is fork from [AprilRobotics/apriltag](https://github.com/AprilRobotics/apriltag) for easily used on windows.
+This should also work for linux.

 # Features
 * header only (the downside is that the build can be a little slow)